Below are just a few examples of cases that improved the lives of our clients, and helped improve the law for investors everywhere.

+Confidential Settlement.
 We represented a group of 16 clients, all of whom had purchased investments in one of two private limited partnership real estate transactions.
 The total losses were more than $1.7 million.
 We filed the case in Circuit Court in Portland, Oregon.
 We sued the real estate developer who ran the partnerships, and the New York law firm that prepared the confidential private placement memoranda that were used to sell the investments.
 After more than 15 depositions and countless motions filed against our case, we ultimately settled the case for an amount that our clients agreed to accept and that the defendants require us to keep as confidential.
-Two years after the end of that case, we still receive emails from those clients thanking us for our efforts.
+Years after the end of that case, we still receive emails from those clients thanking us for our efforts.

+Confidential Settlement and Change to FINRA Expungement Rules.
 We represented an AT&T employee who was given an option to take early retirement.
 She was advised by a financial adviser to take early retirement, sell her AT&T sponsored 401k investments, and purchase non-traded REITS and variable annuities, which we felt were grossly unsuitable.
 The case was settled before hearing.
-The significant aspect of the case was that the advisor then filed a motion to expunge (erase) any record of the claim we had filed.
-Expungements are not supposed to be granted unless the claim was without merit.
+The advisor then filed a motion to expunge (erase) any record of the claim we had filed.
+Expungements of customer complaints and cases from a broker’s CRD record are not supposed to be granted except in extraordinary circumstances.
+Why?
+Because having such information publicly available about a broker is an important tool for protecting investors from possible bad actors in the financial industry.
 Our client agreed with us that we should oppose the expungement motion, which we did on a pro bono basis.
-At the hearing, the FINRA arbitration panel refused to allow Mr. Banks to cross-examine the broker after she testified, and refused to allow him to call his client to testify.
-The arbitration panel nonetheless granted the expungement, saying, falsely, that the parties had an opportunity to present their cases.
+The arbitration panel refused to let our client give testimony during the expungement hearing, and refused to allow us to cross-examine the advisor after she was allowed to give unsworn testimony to the panel.
+The panel granted the expungement, saying, falsely, that the parties had an opportunity to present their cases.
 The denial of due process in this case resulted in a featured article in the New York Times on September 26, 2014.